 Revolution, civil war and the rise of communism Robert Service, University of Oxford

-Revolution in Russia in 1917 changed the course of twentieth-century history.
-This talk will explore this revolutionary period and deal with a range of important questions.
+Revolution in Russia in 1917 changed the course of 20th-century history.
+This talk will explore this revolutionary period, addressing a range of important questions.
 Why did the Bolsheviks seize power?
 How much did their ideas contribute to their use of terror?
 What part did the Western powers play in enabling the Bolsheviks to survive?
 Were the Bolsheviks simply another variant of Russian autocracy?
 What was the importance of individuals such as Lenin, Trotsky and Stalin?

 About Robert Service